LF-digitala-kanaler/LFDS/content/components/web/forms/dropdown.md

       We have two different variants of dropdown.
 One which let the user pick one option and one when the user can pick more than one option.

-      Both have the option to change color to grey.
-Add the `.gray-bg` class to `.custom-select-dd`, to change the colors of the dropdown - in this element, as well as hierarchically subsequent elements.
+      Both have the option to change colour to grey.
+Add the `.gray-bg` class to `.custom-select-dd`, to change the colours of the dropdown - in this element, as well as hierarchically subsequent elements.

       For option grouping we added a class called `dropdown-group-header`.
 This class should be added on a `h6` element.